B1.4 Count to 1000, including by 50s, 100s, and 200s, using a variety of tools and strategies.

 Provide counting activities related to daily life (for example, a fundraiser for a charity or preparation for a field trip).

-Make manipulatives available to students (for example, tokens, hundreds charts and number lines).
+Make manipulatives available to students (for example, counters, hundreds charts and number lines).

 Provide opportunities to use a variety of counting strategies that allow for larger numbers (for example, counting by 100s from 101, 201, 301…).

-Provide opportunities to create and use an open number line to facilitate counting for problem solving (for example, to find the result of \(23 + 36\), they and they count 23, 33 , 43 and 53 on a number line, then add the remaining 6 of the 36 to get 59).
+Provide opportunities to create and use an open number line to facilitate counting for problem solving (for example, to find the result of \(23 + 36\), count 23, 33 , 43 and 53 on a number line, then add the remaining 6 of the 36 to get 59).

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
-6, 7 & 9.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
+60.

-Group the students in pairs and give each team a calculator.
+Group the students in pairs and give each team a calculator and explain that today, it is going to be a skip counting machine.

 Ask students to press the Delete key before starting the game.